nsriram/lambda-the-terraform-way/docs/05-hello-world-your-first-lambda.md

 ##### (2.2) Lambda
 The `main.tf` in `samples/05` creates `hello_world_lambda` by using the lambda module in `samples/modules/lambda`.
 Following is the script you will find in it.

+- Lambda name, zip file containing the archived source (from step 1.2 above), handler function are passed as input variables.

 ```terraform
 locals {